zhenhua-zhang/ASdeep/README.md

 We have many options but we chose WASP to correct the allelic mapping bias.
 Actually I had been hasitating between hard-mask [by Niek et.] and WASP pipepline.
 This [post](https://www.biostars.org/p/290455/) pushed me to choose the later.
-Refere to Lude's paper on an allelic expression analysis on GoNL and BIOS cohort.
+Referee to Lude's paper on an allelic expression analysis on GoNL and BIOS cohort.

 7. How to compile `snp2h5 / fasta2h5` on cluster?